-Note that you may need to be logged in as administrator with local admin rights on the remote machine to remotely configure the RAID subsystem.
-The RAID subsystem controller default User Name is "admin" and the Password is "00000000".
+Note that you may need to be logged in as administrator with local admin rights on the remote machine to remotely configure the RAID Subsystem.
+The RAID Subsystem's controller default User Name is "admin" and the Password is "00000000".